-A. Given that the number of registered competitors is likely to be relatively small in the first year of a new Championship, it has been decided to generate scores based on the results at an event of all relevant competitors, whether they are registered for the Sprint Leaders Championship or not.
+A. Given that the number of registered competitors is likely to be relatively small in the first few years of a new Championship, it has been decided to generate scores based on the results at an event of all relevant competitors, whether they are registered for the Sprint Leaders Championship or not.
 It has also been decided to limit the number of Championship classes for the purposes of scoring and allocation of awards so that there is a reasonable level of competition in each Championship class wherever possible.
 (The class structure will be reviewed in future years in the light of experience gained and the number of entrants per Championship class).
-The Championship class structure for 2019 is also intended to find a home for each competitor against a background of quite widely differing event class definitions being run at sprint events by various clubs and in different parts of the UK.
+The Championship class structure is also intended to find a home for each competitor against a background of quite widely differing event class definitions being run at sprint events by various clubs and in different parts of the UK.

-Q. Why are there only 6 classes?
+Q. Why are there just 14 classes?